jamietre/iter8/README.md

 ## API

-Iter exports a single function/constructor.
-To use iter8, create a new instance:
+Iter exports a single function.
+This is a constructor, so it can be used for `instanceof` tests, but you can also simply invoke it rather than using `new`.
+To use iter8, create a new instance from an iterable object:

 ```JavaScript
 import iter from `iter8`